Captain-Parth/ecom/README.md

 # ecom
-An E-Commmerce web app using vanilla JavaScript
+An E-Commerce web app using vanilla JavaScript